Divided House debates Dems' expansive social, climate bill

 “Bankrupts the economy.
 Benefits the wealthy.
 And it builds the Washington machine," Smith said.

 House Speaker Nancy Pelosi, D-Calif., said she was hoping the chamber would vote on the measure later Thursday, reflecting Democratic plans to approve the measure before leaving for a weeklong holiday break.
-“It's going to be a beautiful Thanksgiving,” she said.
+“This is going to be a wonderful Thanksgiving,” she said.

 The debate came with Democrats hoping to move toward delivering a badly needed victory for Biden.
 For months, the bill has been delayed by infighting between party moderates and progressives over the measure's cost and the policies it should include.